AMIGO: a Data-Driven Calibration of the JWST Interferometer: Results

 \subsubsection{GO 1843: Analysis}

-The same process used in Section~\ref{sec:comm_analysis} was used for the GO program, taking \texttt{uncal} exposures from \ac{mast} and processing into \texttt{calslope}s with the default \ac{amigo} data processing pipeline, then fit and recover the instrument state, latent visibilities, and \ac{disco}s.
+The same process used in Section~\ref{sec:comm_analysis} was used for the GO program, taking \texttt{uncal} exposures from \ac{mast} and processing into \texttt{calslope}s with the default \ac{amigo} data processing pipeline, then fiting and recovering the instrument state, latent visibilities, and \ac{disco}s.

 As a high-contrast companion observation we use the same methods for analysis of the \ac{disco}s, expanded to account for the second companion.
 Figure~\ref{fig:hd206_fit} shows the log-likelihood detection maps for the full data, along with the data after the best-fit B companion has been subtracted off.
-Subtracting the B companion helps to revel the dimmer c companion that can be obscured by the signal of the B companion.
-This shows a strong detection of both companions with correct astrometry, independently in all filters.
+Subtracting the B companion helps to reveal the dimmer c companion that can be obscured by the signal of the B companion.
+This shows a strong detection of both companions with statistically consistent astrometry (as compared against VLTI/GRAVITY constraints provided in \citet{hd206893_orbit}), independently in all filters.

 Full inference is performed with a joint \ac{mcmc} fit to both the B and~c companions with astrometry constrained across all filters to ensure the most accurate recovery of photometry.
 The quality of this fit is assessed in Figure~\ref{fig:hd206_fit} via a correlation plot between the measured and predicted \ac{disco}s.
 The recovered error scaling terms $\sigma_{\text{scale}}$ are all close to unity, and reasonably consistent with the values found in from the fit to the AB~Dor companion, indicating consistent performance in the high contrast regime and a good fit to the data.
 While both the B and c companions are simultaneously fit in the \ac{hmc}, we present the samples for their parameters independently to prevent clutter.
 Examination of the full samples reveal insignificant correlation between the parameters of the two companions.
 Figure~\ref{fig:hd206b_hmc} shows the parameter posteriors for the B companion and Figure~\ref{fig:hd206c_hmc} shows the same for the c companion.
 A summary of the recovered parameters is presented in Table~\ref{tab:hd206b_fit} and Table~\ref{tab:hd206c_fit}.